Deliberation via Matching: Introduction

-Within this setting, it is known that any deterministic rule must incur a distortion of at least~$3$~\cite{AnshelevichBEPS18,MunagalaW19,Gkatzelis0020,Kizilkaya022}.
-A prominent and widely studied subclass of such rules are \emph{tournament rules}, which base their decision on the outcomes of pairwise contests between alternatives.
-These rules are quite classic, dating back to Ramon Llull in the 1300s~\cite{voting-book}, and further, are the simplest type of rules with bounded metric distortion.
-Tournament rules are appealing not only for their analytical simplicity but also for their low cognitive complexity: Voters need only compare two alternatives at a time rather than rank all options simultaneously.
-However, any tournament rule (that only uses pairwise ranking information about candidates) has a lower bound of~$3.11$ on distortion~\cite{CharikarRT025}, which is worse than the deterministic optimum of $3$.\footnote{The best known upper bound on the distortion of tournament rules is much larger, around $3.93$~\cite{CharikarRT025}.} This motivates the following question:
+The simplicity of tournament rules comes with a drawback: Any tournament rule (that only uses pairwise ranking information about candidates) has a lower bound of $3.11$ on distortion \cite{CharikarRT025}, which is worse than the deterministic optimum of $3$.\footnote{The best known upper bound on the distortion of tournament rules is much larger, around $3.93$ \cite{CharikarRT025}.} This motivates the following question: